QuantEcon/lecture-source-py/rst_files/dyn_stack.rst

 *Forward-Looking Stability Condition*
-The eigenvalues of :math:`\phi_0` are bounded in modulus by :math:`\beta^{-.5}`.
+The eigenvalues of :math:`\phi_0` are bounded in modulus by :math:`\beta^{-.5}`

-This stability condition  makes equation  :eq:`eqn:xlawforward` explosive if solved 'backwards' but stable if solved 'forwards'.
+This stability condition  makes equation  :eq:`eqn:xlawforward` explosive if solved 'backwards' but stable if solved 'forwards'

 See the appendix of chapter 2 of :cite:`Ljungqvist2012`